 The app has no voiceover, just a visual and audible indication of when you should inhale and exhale.
 We love the audible indication, since it means you can use this app with your eyes closed.
 You can give the app a try by downloading the free Lite version (iOS or Android) or buy the full version — $2.99 for iOS or $2.99 for Android — with additional breathing exercises.

 Exercise is a great natural stress-buster, so what better way to spend your break than by getting a little exercise?
 While you could go for a walk around the block or a trip up and down the stairs, there are plenty of ways to exercise right from your desk — these apps will walk you through some.

 This free app for iOS users offers a customizable exercise program that you can do right from your desk.
-Just pick the areas you want to work on, chose whether you want a seated or standing workout, pick a time duration and Office Fit will present the perfect workout.
-Each exercise is illustrated with a photo and throughly explained with text.
-And if you need reminders, Office Fit will even tell you when it's time to get moving!
+Just pick the areas you want to work on, pick a time duration and Office Fitness will present the perfect workout.
+Each exercise is illustrated and thoroughly explained with text.
+And if you need reminders, Office Fitness will even tell you when it's time to get moving!

 Take a mental vacation

 If nothing else is working for you, we at least recommend taking a short mental vacation.
 A brief distraction can do wonders to break you out of a stressed mood.
 Here are our favorites: